Lele521/ucsb-cs56-f17.github.io/_lab/lab08.md

 # Evaluator steps:

 Look in Evaluator.java.
 The changes you need to make will be pretty obvious if you just read the code.
 This is, honestly, the easiest part.
-Just be sure to consider the special cases for the exponent operator.
+Just be sure to consider the special cases for the exponent operator, and the fact that you need to represent true as 1, and false as 0 (unlike C/C++, Java might not automatically convert `boolean` to `int` without some hints from you, the programmer).